DUI Defense Attorney in Columbia, SC

 SR-22 is a form and not a type of insurance.
 This form proves the driver has the required liability amounts to the Department of Motor Vehicles.
 Form SR-22 is required for persons convicted of a DUI, DUAC, or a 2nd Reckless Driving conviction within five years.
 You are required to have the SR-22 for three years.
 Having an SR-22 requirement may cause your insurance premiums to increase significantly.

-What is an IID (Ignition Interlock Device), and do I have to install one after a DUI conviction?
+What is an IID (Ignition Interlock Device), and do I have to install one after a South Carolina DUI conviction?

 The Ignition Interlock Device is a breath test mechanism attached to your vehicle’s motor, which will only allow the car to start once you provide a breath sample below a certain threshold.
+The device is meant to help prevent drunk driving.
 The device is also set up to periodically require you to breathe again to prevent others from blowing in the device for you.

 This is my first DUI charge, and I have never been arrested before.
 Does this matter?

-While having a clean criminal history is always a positive, there is no option for Pretrial Diversion or PTI in a DUI case.
+While having a clean criminal history is always a positive, there is no option for Pretrial Diversion or PTI with DUI charges.
 The most efficient way to obtain the best result in your case is to contact a qualified Columbia DUI attorney.

-What is a DUAC charge, and how is that different than a DUI?
+What is a South Carolina DUAC charge, and how is that different than a DUI?

 DUAC stands for Driving with an Unlawful Alcohol Concentration.
-The penalties for a DUI and a DUAC are exactly the same; therefore, if you are convicted of DUAC, your license will be suspended, you must enroll and complete ADSAP, and you must obtain SR-22.
+The penalties for a DUI and a DUAC in South Carolina are exactly the same; therefore, if you are convicted of DUAC, your South Carolina license will be suspended, you must enroll and complete ADSAP, and you must obtain SR-22.

 Can I get a DUI conviction removed from my criminal record?